Welcome to the home of the

 Cherry City’s Values

 We value sportsmanship, teamwork and safety above wins, trophies and individual statistics.
 We have a unique offseason training program that will prepare their bodies for the season.
 We have a detailed warmup/stretching regimen that they will do before every practice and every game to limit injury.

 We believe that the Salem region has the talent to perform at the highest level and win State championships.
 We are looking for hard-working kids who love baseball and want to better themselves, their abilities and their community.

 Cherry City Baseball Club is a non-profit youth organization with a goal to provide top-quality baseball instruction to the youth of the Salem Metro area.
 Our mission is simple: To combine the fun of a Little League team, the competition of elite travel ball, and the instruction quality of private lessons, at an affordable cost.

 With sponsors and private donations, coupled with fundraising efforts by the players, we can keep our league fees down.
 The fundraising opportunities that arise will act as team-building exercises as well as helping the kids to feel real ownership of their place on the team.

 Where are the tournaments?

 To save on costs both to the organization and the families, the tournaments we will participate in are mostly in the state of Oregon.
 Most will be close enough to travel to and from each day.
-There may be one or two that would require an overnight stay (Seattle area).
+There are one or two that would require an overnight stay.
 It is our intention to collect enough in fundraising efforts and sponsors to help contribute to those costs.